niroshar/My-Profile/about.md

 title: About
 ---

 Welcome !
 This is my website.
 I am Nirosha Rathnayake, a Ph.D. in Biostatistics candidate in the Department of Biostatistics, University of Nebraska Medical Center (UNMC), Omaha, NE.
-Throughout my academic career, I had opportunity to complete various research projects of data analytics and predictive modelling based on Statistical/Biostatistical, data mining, and machine learning techniques using diffrerent statistical software, RStudio, MATLAB, BayesiaLab, SAS, and SPSS.
-That motivates me to enhance my knowledge in Data Science field and I have educated myself with data manipulation using SQL, and data visualization using Tableau.
+Throughout my academic career, I had opportunities to complete various research projects of data analytics and predictive modelling based on Statistical/Biostatistical, data mining, and machine learning techniques using diffrerent statistical software, RStudio, MATLAB, BayesiaLab, SAS, and SPSS.
+That motivated me to enhance my knowledge in Data Science field and I have educated myself with data manipulation using SQL, and data visualization using Tableau.

 ![](wordcloud.jpeg)